The truth hurts. And, if it is about your wife’s infidelity, it ought to sting much more.

-Your pride is probably going to be a detriment to pursuing the mending of your marriage from time to time, so just keep this in mind: you’re allowed to be mad at her for what she did, but you’re not allowed to stay mad forever if you want to make it work.
+Your pride is probably going to be a detriment to pursuing the mending of your marriage from time to time.
+So, just keep this in mind- you’re allowed to be mad at her while dealing with an affair, but you’re not allowed to stay mad forever if you want to make it work.

 Choice 2: Leave

 If what your wife has done is too hurtful and deceitful for you to bear, then not many would blame you for stepping away from your marriage.